Well being for every body

 Obsidian Bodyworks cares about your health and the health of those around you.
-That is why we chose to shut our doors before we were mandated to do so, and are only opening back up now that vaccines are becoming available, and numbers have started to decline.
+That is why we chose to shut our doors before we were mandated to do so, and will still be following the OHA guidelines for healthcare facilities now that the mask mandate for public spaces has been lifted.

-We already had a rigorous cleaning regiment in place, and that will continue.
-To that we have added IQ Air HEPA filter air purifiers to our waiting and treatment rooms, along with requiring the use of masks at all times, and an LMT who has received both rounds of Covid vaccine.
+We already have a rigorous cleaning regimen in place, and that will continue.
+We will also continue the use of our IQ Air Hepa filter air purifiers in our waiting and treatment rooms, and our LMT has been double vaccinated and boosted.

 What is massage?

 When are times I should not receive massage?

 Your therapist will not be able to give you a massage if you are experiencing cold or flu symptoms, vomiting, diarrhea, fever, if you have a skin condition that is infectious, or any Covid-like symptoms including: fever, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle/body aches, new loss of taste or smell, sore throat, congestion or runny nose.

 If you fall ill when you’ve got a session scheduled, please contact us to reschedule.
 It will be better for us, for you, and for other clients that are seen in the space, if you wait till you’re feeling better to come in.

 Other times it may not necessarily be that you shouldn’t receive massage, it might just be that we require a note from your primary care physician, such as pregnancy, stroke, heart attack, cancer, etc… Please contact me with any questions about this, as it is on a case by case basis.

 What can I expect?
 What should I wear?
 How will I feel after?